ScurvySt3v3/Raspi_Network_Check/README.md

 # Raspi_Network_Check

+## Introduction
-I took the idea from Thijs Bernolet and improved it.
+#### I took the idea from Thijs Bernolet and improved it.
-The original article can be found here: https://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/
+#### The original article can be found here: https://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/

 The Raspberry Pi tends to drop network connection which is a real pain when you're trying to do anything that has the RPi running constantly from a remote location, like my HomeAssitant Setup with AdguardHome.